 The disease of Alzheimer’s is growing increasingly widespread.
 It is believed that there are 18 million people in the world suffering from Alzheimer’s disease.

-The disease is the nervous system characterized by the loss of specific mental abilities.
+The disease affects the nervous system and is characterized by the loss of specific mental abilities.
 The loss is so severe as to affect normal life and lasts for at least six months.

 The term dementia refers to the decline in brain function, resulting in loss of memory, diminished speaking abilities, and behavioral and emotional disorders.